 How to Make Distilled Water at Home

-Distilled Water is a form of filtered water that doesn’t contains any bacteria, minerals, or salts that is purified in a very simple way that can be done right in your kitchen at home without expensive filtering equipment.
+Distilled Water is a form of filtered water that doesn’t contain any bacteria, minerals, or salts and is purified in a very simple way that can be done right in your kitchen at home without expensive filtering equipment.
 How do you make Distilled Water at home?

 • Fill a large pot partially with water